interval-package/augDC/temp.md

 g3 from dc loss using the sampled state

 g4 from dc loss using the auged data or rather the state_next

+2. the dc loss are applied to the online fintuning process.

+Once we